 How PRP Therapy Works for Tendons

 Platelet-rich plasma therapy is designed to target the root cause of tendon degeneration.
-PRP involves drawing the patient’s blood, processing it in a centrifuge to concentrate the platelets, and injecting the platelet-rich plasma directly into the affected tendon.
+PRP involves drawing the patient’s blood and processing it in a centrifuge to concentrate the platelets.
+The clinician then injects the platelet-rich plasma directly into the affected tendon.

 Platelets release growth factors and signalling proteins that may: